What is corporate social responsibility?

 - 80% of companies with volunteer grant programs offer between $8-$15 per hour volunteered.

-- 66% of companies that were surveyed provided paid-release time volunteer programs in 2019.
+- 66% of companies that were surveyed provided paid-release time volunteer programs.

 Corporate Social Responsibility Examples